noiseprotocol/noise_spec/extensions/ext_forward_secrecy.md

 ==================

-The name of the DH function in the protocol name is modified to include a pair of identifiers separated by plus signs; for example:
+The name of the DH function in the protocol name is modified to include a pair of identifiers separated by a plus sign; for example:

     Noise_XX_25519+448_AESGCM_SHA256